calhall4892/market-direction-model/README.md

 # market-direction-model

 A simple **classification** model to predict the movement of the FTSE 100 stock index.
-The model predicts a rise or a falk.
+The model predicts a rise or a fall.
 ## Data

 * **Market:** FTSE 100